© All Rights Reserved Marie-Jose

 The Mount Nimba Strict Nature Reserve is a national park and UNESCO World Heritage Site that straddles the border of Guinea and Côte d'Ivoire.
 The park has a wide range of animal life and plant life that are protected in the area that include Chimpanzees, several big cats, duikers and many types of viviparous toads.
 The reserve is labeled Strict meaning that no tourism is allowed.
 It is possible to see the reserve from a distance.

-The National Park of Upper Niger is a large park covering around 6000 square km in the north eastern area of the country.
+The National Park of Upper Niger is a large park covering around 6,000 square kilometres in the northeastern area of the country.
 The park provides protection for forest and savannah areas.
 The Mafou Forest is a dry forest, which the park covers and is an interesting area.
 600 square km is considered the core area and is completely protected, while the rest of the park locals can collect natural resources from, although in a sustainable way.
 This is one of the few dry forests left in West Africa.
 It is possible to spot Giant Pangolins, Chimpanzees, Gambian Mongooses, Kob and Spot-necked Otters.
 Lions have also been recently scene in the park.

 The Iles de Los are a group of islands off the coast of the capital of Conakry.
 These islands offer great places to explore and relax.
 There are several beaches to spend time on along the coast and forested interiors to explore by foot.
 Apparently these islands were the inspiration for the novel Treasure Island.

 Guinea has a tropical climate with hot and humid weather year round, but there are some differences between the wetter coastal area and more dy border areas with Mali.
 From October to March, the weather is generally dry with many fine, hot, sunny days.
 From April to September is the rainy season.
 The rainfall increases to a peak in July and August and then decreases until rain has almost ceased by November.
-In the north of Guinea the rainy season is a little shorter, mainly from June to September, and there is less than 2000 mm of rain annually.
-Along the coast, however, total annual rainfall is usually between 3500 mm and 4000 mm.
-July is extremely wet in Conakry for example with around 1300 mm of rain during this month!
-Temperatures usually average around or slightly above 30 degrees Celsius during the day, and well above 20 degrees Celsius at night, with little variation.
-Border areas of Guinea with Mali are warmer, especially from March to May when temperatures over 40 degrees Celsius are possible.
+In the north of Guinea the rainy season is a little shorter, mainly from June to September, and there is less than 2,000 mm of rain annually.
+Along the coast, however, total annual rainfall is usually between 3,500 mm and 4,000 mm.
+July is extremely wet in Conakry for example with around 1,300 mm of rain during this month!
+Temperatures usually average around or slightly above 30 degrees Celsius during the day, and well above 20 °C at night, with little variation.
+Border areas of Guinea with Mali are warmer, especially from March to May when temperatures over 40 °C are possible.

 The higher temperatures inland are to some extend a bit more bearable by the lower humidity.
 The harmattan, a persistent northeast wind, which blows during the dry season, is often dust-laden, which is extremely annoying as well.